Nonexistence of proper $p$-biharmonic maps and Liouville type theorems I: case of $p\geq2$: Nonexistence result

 \section{Nonexistence result}

 It is obvious that harmonic maps are $p$-biharmonic maps when $p\geq2$.
-Therefore when $p\geq2$ we call $p$-biharmonic maps which are not harmonic \textbf{proper} $p$-biharmonic maps.
+We call $p$-biharmonic maps which are not harmonic \textbf{proper} $p$-biharmonic maps.
 It is natural to consider when $p$-biharmonic maps are harmonic maps.
-There are a lot of results in this direction when $p=2$(see \cite{MO}\cite{Chen}\cite{Ou} for recent surveys).
-For general nonexistence results of proper $p$-biharmonic maps, Han and Feng \cite{HF} proved that $p$-biharmonic maps from a compact (oriented)manifold into a manifold with nonpositive curvature must be harmonic.
-For noncompact case nonexistence results of proper isometric $p$-biharmonic maps(called $p$-biharmonic submanifold) are got in \cite{CL}\cite{Luo1}\cite{LM} \cite{Han}\cite{HF}\cite{HZ}.
-In \cite{HZ} Han and Zhang proved the following result. \begin{thm}[HZ] Let $u: (M,g)\to(N,h)$ be a $p$-biharmonic map from a Riemannian manifold $(M,g)$ into a Riemannian manifold $(N,h)$ with non-positive sectional curvature and let $a\geq 0$ be a non-negative real constant.
+There are a lot of results in this direction when $p=2$ (cf. \cite{Chen}\cite{MO}\cite{Ou} for recent surveys).
+Han and Feng \cite{HF} proved that $p$-biharmonic maps from a compact (oriented) manifold into a manifold with nonpositive curvature must be harmonic.
+In noncompact case nonexistence results of proper isometric $p$-biharmonic maps were proved in \cite{CL}\cite{Han}\cite{HF}\cite{HZ}\cite{Luo1}\cite{LM} .
+In \cite{HZ} Han and Zhang proved the following result. \begin{thm}[HZ] Let $u: (M,g)\to(N,h)$ be a $p$-biharmonic map from a Riemannian manifold $(M,g)$ into a Riemannian manifold $(N,h)$ with non-positive sectional curvature and $a\geq 0$ be a non-negative real constant.

 (i) If

 and the energy is finite, that is

 then $u$ is harmonic.